|PostgreSQL Reference Manual - Volume 1 - SQL Language Reference|

 SQL commands that can be used as input to

 psql to restore the databases.
 It does this by

 This currently includes information about database users and

 groups, and access permissions that apply to databases as a whole.

 Since pg_dumpall reads tables from all databases you will most likely have to connect as a database superuser in order to produce a complete dump.
 Also you will need superuser privileges to execute the saved script in order to be allowed to add users and groups, and to create databases.

 pg_dumpall needs to connect several times to the PostgreSQL server (once per database).
-If you use password authentication it will ask for a password each time.
+If you use password authentication it is likely to ask for a password each time.
 It is convenient to have a ‘~/.pgpass’ file in such cases.
 See Volume 2: The Password File for more information.